brunokatekawa/PeopleAnalytics_Turnover/README.md

 #### 3.1.3.1 Conclusion

-As we are dealing with **imbalaced data set**, the most relevant metric, in this case, is the **F1-Score** which is used **when the False Negatives and False Positives are crucial**.
-For this project, False Negatives are crucial, since losing these people could lead to company financial loss.
-Thus, the algorithm that best suits the needs is **Balanced Random Forest Classifier**.
+As observed and according to our business metrics, we're trying to minimize the FN and maximize the TP.
+Thus, the algorithm that best suits our needs is the **`LogisticRegression`**.
+Although, it has the highest FP, for our case, it's not a bad idea to check on these employees, as we can discover new things about them and motivate them.

 <br>